WenderHost/gf-entry-xml-export/README.md

 ### Where do entries get exported? ###

-Entry XML files get exported here: `wp-content/uploads/xml/`
+Entry XML files get exported here: `wp-content/uploads/xml/`.
+Additionally, you may specify sub-directories where a form's entries are saved.
+This means you can have a form save entries in different sub-directories based on user-selected form values or by values present in hidden fields.
+See the section *Specifying where export files get saved* for more details.

 ## Changelog ##